Pull from Google Cloud Storage¶

 Open the Workflows page to review a list of workflow actions, choose an action to resolve the workflow error, and then follow the steps that are shown.

 You may receive a notifications error for a configured Google Cloud Storage data source.
 This appears as an alert in the notifications pane on the Destinations tab.
+If you receive a notification error, review the details, and then click the View Workflow link to open this notification error in the Workflows page. |

-On the Workflows page, review the individual steps to determine which step(s) have errors that require your attention, and then click Show Resolutions to review the list of workflow actions that were generated for this error.
+On the Workflows page, review the individual steps to determine which step(s) have errors that require your attention, and then click Show Resolutions to review the list of workflow actions that were generated for this error. |

+A list of individual workflow actions are shown.
+Review the list to identify which action you should take.
+Some workflow actions are common across workflows and will often be available, such as retrying a specific task within a workflow or restarting a workflow.
+These types of actions can often resolve an error.
 In certain cases, actions are specific and are shown when certain conditions exist in your tenant.
 These types of actions typically must be resolved and may require steps that must be done upstream or downstream from your Amperity workflow.
+Amperity provides a series of workflow actions that can help resolve specific issues that may arise with Google Cloud Storage, including: |

 Select a workflow action from the list of actions, and then review the steps for resolving that error.
+After you have completed the steps in the workflow action, click Continue to rerun the workflow. |

-Bad archive
+Bad archive¶

 Sometimes the contents of an archive are corrupted and cannot be loaded to Amperity.